 The code of conduct is laid out in the Constitution; this defines standards of behaviour for Members and officers working on behalf of the Authority.
 The Head of Governance who is the monitoring officer deals with issues of conduct and generally promotes high standards among officers, members and the Mayor.
-ARAC perform the rold of the Standards Committee.
+ARAC perform the role of the Standards Committee.
+ARAC will deal with any complaints about breaches of the code by the Mayor or elected members.
+The monitoring officer works closely with constituent authority colleagues on these matters.

 The Authority embeds standards of conduct and behaviour through promoting a culture with values: